mel0013/Hellodog/README.md

 I wanted to create a product that would help people and animals.
 The most common pet in Australia are dogs so I thought I'd look into that area.
 Finding dogs with complimentary personalities can be a challenge and a pain point for a number of dog owners.
 Dogs can be picky just like their human counterparts.

-I wanted to create Hellodog (mobile app) to make the selection process a lot simpler and efficient.
-Hellodog serves as a community and platform for people to socialise their beloved pets.
+Hellodog (mobile app) was created to make the selection process a lot simpler and efficient.
+It serves as a community and platform for people to chat with other owners and socialise their beloved pets.

 ## Heroku
 [Click here](https://hellodog-app.herokuapp.com/) to see it live.
 (Mobile version)